-Land Use Restrictions for Industrial/Commercial Use and SVI Restriction Alternative will be prohibited unless prior approval is received from the Air Force, EPA, and NYSDEC.
+Land Use Restrictions for Industrial/Commercial Use and SVI Restriction Alternative and NYSDEC.

 This alternative includes land use restrictions for industrial/commercial use and SVI restrictions.
 If the property is transferred to a non-federal entity in the future, the deed from the United States, which includes property within the boundary of the Building 101 AOC, will contain the following elements to ensure that the reuse of the site is consistent with the risk assessment: